tw4l/brunnhilde/README.md

 By default, Brunnhilde will keep a copy of the files exported from disk images in a "carved_files" directory.
 If you do not wish to keep a copy of these files after reporting is finished, you can pass the "-r" or "--removefiles" flags as arguments to Brunnhilde, which will cause it to delete the "carved_files" directory once all other tasks have finished.

-Brunnhilde 1.5.0+ includes some options for more granular control of tsk_recover:
+Brunnhilde 1.5.2+ includes some options for more granular control of tsk_recover:

--a: Export only allocated files (by default, Brunnhilde instructs tsk_recover to extract all files from disk images, including deleted files, for reporting)
+-a: Export only allocated files (by default, Brunnhilde passes the -e option to tsk_recover, instructing it to extract all files from disk images, including deleted files, for reporting)
 --tsk_fstype: Specify file system type in image (if not specified, tsk_recover will make best guess; to see possible values, type `tsk_recover -f list` in a terminal)
 --tsk_imgtype: Specify disk image type (if not specified, tsk_recover will make best guess; to see possible values, type `tsk_recover -i list` in a terminal)
 --tsk_sector_offset: Specify which volume on a disk to extract files from based on sector offset (see tsk_recover man page for more details)